penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 BUG FIXES

-* Fixed broken HTML in tabbed tag cloud if "not assigned" included.
+* Fixing broken HTML in tabbed tag cloud if "not assigned" included.
-* Fixed "include" not working in tabbed tag cloud with "tags_post_id."
+* Fixing "include" not working in tabbed tag cloud with "tags_post_id."

 = 0.37.0  =